What really happened with the New York City Department of Education Budget?

 The fiscal year 2023 adopted budget includes $845.5 million in additional funding for the Department of Education, of $14.5 billion in total city funds, compared to the $13.7 billion allocated in last year’s adopted budget, according to budget documents.
 The council has repeatedly said the increase is actually closer to $700 million this year, however that figure does not encompass several adds to the budget, including council initiatives, according to the Mayor’s Office of Management and Budget.

 How much was cut?

 The total education budget, including funding that comes from the state and federal government, amounts to $31 billion in fiscal year 2023, down from $31.5 billion in last year’s adopted budget.
-State funding allocations this year are down by about $500 million, while federal funding dipped by $1.5 billion.
+State funding allocations this year are actually up by about $500 million, but federal funding dipped by $1.5 billion.